SantoriniDave.com

 • Quiet evenings: The riverfront can be crowded, especially near the London Eye, Westminster Bridge, and the Southbank Centre.

-• West End nightlife: Covent Garden, Soho, and Leicester Square are close by Tube or taxi, but not quite on your doorstep.
+• West End nightlife: Covent Garden, Soho, and Leicester Square are close by Tube, bus, taxi, or a good walk, but they are not right outside your hotel.

 • Luxury shopping: Knightsbridge, Mayfair, and Bond Street are better if shopping is a major focus.